Lewis Hamilton Hair Transplant: True or False?

 Lewis Hamilton’s hair has undergone a staggering transformation since he first exploded onto the global racing scene.

-In fairness, the hair’s short length and the strong sunlight in the image above add to the scalp’s visibility.
+In fairness, this particular Lewis Hamilton hairstyle and the strong sunlight in the image above add to the scalp’s visibility.

 But the photograph below, taken in 2010, shows that Hamilton’s hair appeared to have receded further and become even thinner throughout the intervening years.